RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 gameOver is a little helper function to test if the ball has left the canvas.
 It returns False on the start screen.

-blockRect returns the rectangle occupied a block.
+blockRect returns the rectangle occupied by a block.

 ## Main coroutine